Arthur Peterson (actor): Acting career

 In the era of old-time radio, Peterson portrayed Wilton Comstock on Bachelor's Children, Bill Baxter on The Baxters, Judge Parsons on The Tom Mix Ralston Straightshooters, and John Ruthledge on Guiding Light.
+In June 1948 he was in the initial episode of Richard Durham's Destination Freedom radio anthology.

 In 1949, Peterson appeared in the ABC network's first sitcom, That's O'Toole.
-In 1960, he appeared in the episode “The Peace Officer” (S6E6) in the TV Western Gunsmoke, as well as in 1961 as “Sam Frazer” in “A Man A Day” and in 1966 as a “Drunk” in “Champion of the World”.
+In 1960, he appeared in the episode “The Peace Officer” (S6E6) in the TV Western Gunsmoke, as well as in 1961 as Sam Frazer in “A Man A Day” and in 1966 as a drunk in “Champion of the World”.

 Peterson's stage work included appearances in such plays as Inherit the Wind.
-His film career has been sporadic, including such titles as The Young Animals (AKA Born Wild) (1968) and the television movie Rollercoaster (1977).
+His film career has been sporadic, including such titles as The Young Animals (AKA Born Wild) (1968) and Rollercoaster (1977).
 Peterson was guest artist at George Mason University, where he taught classes in acting and developed original materials such as The Monster, The Bride and Stephen based on the writings of Stephen Crane.
-He also co-authored with June August, a one-man show titled "Robert Frost: Fire and Ice", based on the life and works of the famous poet.
+He also co-authored with June August, a one-man show titled Robert Frost: Fire and Ice, based on the life and works of the famous poet.

-After the premiere of the one-man show at the Pasadena Playhouse Interim Theatre, Peterson spent 1981 to 1991 touring the United States with the Robert Frost piece, which alternated with a Pasadena Playhouse production of "The Gin Game," performed with his wife Norma, (a play previously performed on Broadway by Jessica Tandy and her husband Hume Cronyn).
-During Arthur's residency at George Mason, he met David Arrow, who was instrumental in bringing "Robert Frost: Fire and Ice" off-Broadway, where it played during the summer of 1984.
+After the premiere of the one-man show at the Pasadena Playhouse Interim Theatre, Peterson spent 1981 to 1991 touring the United States with the Robert Frost piece, which alternated with a Pasadena Playhouse production of The Gin Game, performed with his wife Norma, (a play previously performed on Broadway by Jessica Tandy and her husband Hume Cronyn).
+During Arthur's residency at George Mason, he met David Arrow, who was instrumental in bringing Robert Frost: Fire and Ice off-Broadway, where it played during the summer of 1984.
 Peterson also recorded the piece for AudioBooks.
-When the long run ended for these plays, Peterson retired from acting.
-He died on October 31, 1996, of Alzheimer's disease in the Amberwood Convalescent Hospital in Los Angeles 18 days before his 84th birthday.
+When the long run ended for these plays, Peterson retired from acting in 1991.

-Personal life
+Personal life and death

 Peterson was married to Norma Ransom, an actress whom he met when the two were students at the University of Minnesota.
+He died on October 31, 1996, of Alzheimer's disease in the Amberwood Convalescent Hospital in Los Angeles.